benjaminfurman/benjaminfurman.github.io/_pages/DoingList.md

 # Stuff going on

 My electronic scratchpad of stuff thats happening or needs to happen.

-- [ ] clean frogs before weekend
-- [ ] Check up with Conner and figure out why amps are not working
+Always behind.

-- [ ] Have Sinthu amp mtDNA in her extractions, if not done already
+- [ ] Update this list
 - [ ] Extract new clivii and froze laevis.
 Amp DMW in both with positive mtDNA
-- [x] **Critique Ben's grant application**
 - [ ] presentation for undergrads, mid November
 - [ ] presentation for EEB November
 - [ ] shell script for mlRho theta
-- [x] my own script for pi
-- [ ] Maybe finish borealis mapped linkage map
-- [ ] Windows of physical distance and map distance (say, 3 markers) across laevis mapped linkage map
 - [ ] Summarize results and write method in Duplicate gene paper
 - [ ] Add to Duplicate paper newer WGD papers, especially the Lynch 2015 Paramecium paper

 # nebulous or less important